sifulan-access-federation/ifirexman-training/README.md

   - `fedmanager.ifirexman.edu`
   - `ds.ifirexman.edu`
   - `mdq.ifirexman.edu`
+  - `ssotest.ifirexman.edu`

 - Replace `ifirexman.edu` with your own domain name.

-- If you are currently already operating an Identity Federation, you may skip creating sub-domain names for `fedmanager` and `ds` and use the existing ones.
-However, you will still need to setup the `mdq` sub-domain name.
+- If you are currently already operating an Identity Federation, you may skip creating sub-domain names for `fedmanager` and `ds` as you shall use the existing ones.
+However, you will still need to setup the `mdq` and `ssotest` sub-domain name.